Working at elections

 How to apply

-If you’d like to be considered for work at future elections, would like more information or an application form;
+If you would like to be considered for work at future elections, would like more information or an application form;

-- please contact the election helpline on 01343 563334 and give your details to the contact centre staff or ask to speak with the Elections Officer
+- contact the election helpline 01343 563334 and give your details to the contact centre staff

 Please note that submitting an application form is not a guarantee of employment, we will keep your details on file and contact you before the next scheduled election.
 Where polls are scheduled we will contact you 4-5 months in advance to canvass staff to ask if you wish to work at the forthcoming elections, usually held in May or June.
 If a poll is called we will allocate staff to vacancies appropriate to their location and preferred role.

-Information on forthcoming elections can be found here.
+Information on future elections can be found here.
 By-elections, referendums or snap general elections may occur at any time.

 The election office provide a number of services to a range of people and in some cases these rely on us collecting and using information about individuals.
 Everything we do with that information has to comply with data protection legislation.
 Below follows information on our data protection practices through a series of privacy notice relevant to a number of parties.These notices are used to inform you of details about the information we collect, why we collect it, what we use it for, who we share it with, and what rights you have about the information we hold about you.